themesberg/flowbite/content/getting-started/gatsby.md

 };
 ```

-## Try it out
+Congratulations!
+You have successfully installed Flowbite React.

+## React components

-Now that you have successfully installed Flowbite React you can start using the components from the library:
+Now that you have Flowbite React installed you can start using the components from the library:

 ```javascript
 // src/pages/index.tsx (or .jsx)